FlorenciaB94/Couch-Camp/README.md

 # Couch-Camp

-An all inclusine app that will let you search for a movie and show which streaming platform it is currently on.
+An all inclusive app that will let you search for a movie and show which streaming platform it is currently on.

 <img src = "assets\Images\couch camp logo.png">